Ruben Zimmermann

-Ruben Zimmermann (born May 10, 1968) is a German Theologian, New Testament Scholar and Ethicist, currently Professor at the Johannes Gutenberg University of Mainz, Germany.
+Ruben Zimmermann (born May 10, 1968) is a German Theologian, New Testament Scholar and Ethicist, currently professor at the University of Mainz, Germany.

 Biography and education

-Zimmerman received his PhD at the Ruprecht-Karls-University Heidelberg in 1999, and his Habilitation at the Ludwig-Maximilians University of Munich in 2003.
-From 2005–2009, he was Professor for Biblical Studies at Bielefeld University; since then he is Professor for New Testament and Ethics at the Johannes Gutenberg-University of Mainz.
+Zimmerman received his PhD at Heidelberg University in 1999, and his Habilitation at LMU Munich in 2003.
+From 2005 to 2009, he was Professor for Biblical Studies at Bielefeld University; since then he is Professor at the Johannes Gutenberg-University of Mainz with research fields in New Testament Studies, Ethics and Hermeneutics.

 He is Co-leader of the Mainz Research Center for Ethics in Antiquity and Christianity (e/ac), (Note: The centre for Ethics in Antiquity and Christianity was established in 2009 and provides a forum for scholars in the disciplines of Old Testament, New Testament, Church History/Patristics, and Systematic Theology/Ethics to engage in a focused exchange of ideas with researchers in other areas of antiquity (Jewish Studies, Classics, ancient Near Eastern studies, ancient philosophy, and ancient history) as well as in contemporary ethics and moral philosophy.) and he has been elected as one of 15 advanced career scholars in the Templeton "Enhancing Life Project".

 Zimmermann is member of the Alexander von Humboldt-Foundation and was awarded with the Feodor-Lynen-Fellowship and with fundings as visiting scholar in Pretoria (University of Pretoria, 2008), Nijmegen (Radboud University, 2010), Melbourne (Australian Catholic University, 2016), New Haven (Yale University, Divinity School, 2024).